crutcher/tapestry/docs/dialects/OperationExpressionDialect.md

            - `IPFSignature` - operation polyhedral projection signature.
            - `IPFIndex` - operation polyhedral projection index.

+The `IPFSignature` is a [Polyhedral Projection Signature](../PolyhedralTypesAndIndexProjection.md) map that describes the projection of the operation's input tensors to the operation's output tensors.
+  - `inputs` : `{<name>: [<index projection function>, ...]}`
+  - `outputs` : `{<name>: [<index projection function>, ...]}`

+Where an `IPF` or *index projection function* is an affine map from points in the index coordinate space to ranges in the tensor coordinate space.
+  - `projection` - an affine projection from a point in the index space to a point in the tensor space.
+    - `affineMap` : a matrix from the index space to the tensor space.
+    - `offset` : a vector offset in the tensor space.
+  - `shape`: the shape of the projected range in tensor space, as an offset from the projection point.

 ## Examples

 Consider a small operation example, roughly equivalent to the pseudocode: